 From master to apprentice, a 400 year tradition

-Of hand crafting stone and releasing its inner beauty
+of hand crafting stone to release its inner beauty

 What is Okazaki stonemasonry ?